atar-axis/tc1-u4/README.md

-# U4
+# TC1 U4
-Alternative FW for U4 (STC15 8051 uC) on TransistorTester TC1.
+Alternative firmware for U4 (STC15 8051 uC) on TransistorTester derivate TC1.
 Use in Combination with https://github.com/svn2github/transistortester

 ## Compilation